Aki-Tomoya/CaDReL/README.md

         pytorch==1.8.2+cu111
         python==3.9.16

-Clone the repository and create the `camel` using
+Clone the repository and create the `camel` using:
         conda env create -n camel
         conda activate camel

 Then download spacy data by executing the following command: